-It has been estimated that over half of Britons don’t possess a European Health Insurance Card (EHIC) while 5.4 million are due to expire in 2019.
+It has been estimated that in 2021 over half of Britons don’t possess a European Health Insurance Card (EHIC) while 5.4 million expired in 2019.
 It still isn’t clear how Brexit will affect Britons’ access to the card.
 In this article we examine:

 - What the European Health Insurance Card is

 - If you need a European Health Insurance Card

 What is a European Health Insurance Card (EHIC)?

 An EHIC entitles you to medical care in all 28 European member states as well as countries like Switzerland and Norway – whether you’re visiting the country on holiday, on business or are working there.
 However, you aren’t covered for medical tourism i.e. when you visit another country for the sole purpose of treating a pre-existing condition.
 The card is completely free and is valid for 5 years.

 Although we’re used to receiving free medical treatment on the NHS, this isn’t necessarily the case in other European countries.
 However, any money you pay for treatment would be the same as a citizen of that country would pay if they were in your situation.
 This means that in some countries, you may have to pay a patient contribution towards your healthcare – whether that’s for a hospital stay or prescriptions.
 Although the Department of Health used to reimburse these additional costs, since July 2014 you have to pay them by yourself (or claim from your travel insurer).

 What is the difference between an E111 card and an EHIC card?